Komodo (comics): Powers and abilities

 The first Komodo possesses a strong, scaly hide, enhanced strength, the ability to breathe flame, and a powerful tail which he can use in combat.
 While in Wundagore, he flew an Atomic Steed.

 The second Komodo possesses an accelerated healing factor derived from the same serum created by Curt Connors that turned him into the Lizard.
 She possesses superhuman physical abilities, a healing factor that enables her to regrow limbs, and powerful claws.
 Unlike Connors, she maintains her human mind while in her lizard form and has the ability to control transformations between human and lizard forms.
 This is a result of her being able to perfect the formula to her DNA.

+In other media

+The Melati Kusuma incarnation of Komodo appears as a playable character in Lego Marvel's Avengers.